mongodb/docs/source/includes/qe-tutorials/node/README.md

 ## Run the App

 1. In a shell, navigate to the project root directory.

-1. Run `direnv allow` to load the environment variables defined in your `.envrc` file into your environment.

-   > **Note:** `direnv allow` only needs to be run the first time you are
-   > running this application.

 1. Run `npm install` to install the Node.js driver and `mongodb-client-encryption` packages.